sodacan-net/sodacan-core/docs/languageGuide.md

 > In a procedural language, the `ON`s are like a series of `IF THEN ELSE` statements and the `WHEN`s are like a series of `IF THEN` statements following the `IF THEN ELSE` statements.

 ### Module Instance Topic Persistence
-How does the SodaCan agent responsible for that module determine all of the module instances to broadcast to when this happens?
+How does the Sodacan agent responsible for that module determine all of the module instances to broadcast to when this happens?
 A separate, parallel to the module, topic is created for each module which contains instances.
 This topic can be replayed to get the list of topics.
 There is only one entry per instance of the module that have been created.
 The following contains the format of messages in this topic all relevant data, the instance name, is in the key:

  | Key Component        | Description |
  | ----------- | ----------- |